CervelloLabs/referrski/packages/react-native/README.md

 The ReferrSki React Native SDK provides a simple way to implement referral and invitation functionality in your React Native applications, with optional email-based notifications.

+## Getting Started

+Before implementing the SDK, please sign up at [www.referrski.com](https://www.referrski.com) to create an account and obtain your app ID and API key.

 ## Installation

 ```bash